pnikolaid/pnikolaid.github.io/_pages/about.md

 I'm broadly interested in communication networks.
 Currently, my research focus is on network slicing.
 My goal is to develop a framework that provides QoS guarantees to multiple network slices at the same time while efficiently adapting their network resources to traffic.
 To do so, I use various tools from Dynamic Programming, Learning Theory, and Estimation Theory.
 In general, I like to mix theory with practice in my research whenever possible.

-From February 1st to May 31st, I'll be visiting Prof. James Gross' group at the Royal Institute of Technology (KTH) in Sweden.
+_From February to May, I'll be visiting Prof. James Gross' group at the KTH Royal Institute of Technology in Sweden._